kaunel85/ong-bylaws/bylaws.md

 111. Guest Staying in the Chapter house
      1. All Alumni and actives who are not tenants can sleep at the Fraternity House a maximum of two nights each week, but not on consecutive nights.
-Exceptions will be made for Initiation Retreat.
+Exceptions will be made for Lock in and Initiation.
      2. Members’ guests may use the living room as sleeping quarters a maximum of two nights each week, but not on consecutive nights, provided the Member is also on the premises.
      3. Anyone sleeping in common areas must be awake and have their area cleaned by 10am.